Icelk/kvarn/README.md

 # Contributing

-This library, and all other sub-projects, are distributed under the Apache License 2.0.
+This library, and all other sub-projects in this repository, are distributed under the Apache License 2.0.
 So must all contributions also be.

-Images and logos are under my copyright unless explicitly stated otherwise.
+All rights are reserved for images and logos unless explicitly stated otherwise.
 You are free to use them if reasonable credit is given.
-I reserve the right to order you to remove any use at will.
+I reserve the right to order you to remove any usage at will.